In 'A Higher Loyalty,' James Comey Describes An 'Unethical, Untethered' President

 Here Comey adds: "But I don't know."

-And neither does anyone else.
-Although Clinton herself has pointed to these Comey actions as the cause of her defeat.
+And neither does anyone else, although Clinton herself has pointed to these Comey actions as the cause of her defeat.

 Now, as Comey's book appears, both he and Clinton are private citizens, speaking of their careers in past tense.
 Mueller, however, has re-emerged at the center of the Trump legal drama — the special counsel named by the Justice Department to continue the investigation of Russian interference in the 2016 election begun under Comey.